thekarlbrown/ChangeTheWorld/README.md

 improve how I change trending in relation to geocoding (the current band-aide due to desire to push to alpha stage is hilarious)

-figure out why appetize is crashing (likely because of location data issues) and figure out how to deal with that

-move reverse geocoding to server size depending on performance difference, required if app goes international due to hashmap
+move reverse geocoding to server side depending on performance difference, required if app goes international due to hashmap

 improve incorrect queries/returns of how things failed then with new information give more detail client side about what was wrong about login